lmorg/murex/docs/types/json.md

     Writes minified JSON when no TTY detected and human readable JSON when stdout is a TTY
 * `ReadArray()`
     Works with JSON arrays.
 Maps are converted into arrays
+* `ReadArrayByType()`
+    Works with JSON arrays.
+Maps are converted into arrays.
+Elements data-type in _murex_ mirrors the JSON type of the element
 * `ReadIndex()`
     Works against all properties in JSON
 * `ReadMap()`